Our Vision of a Gift Economy

 We have determined our current tuition structure to be as progressive and equitable as possible, while being as grounded in our current economic framework as necessary for financial sustainability.
 The policy and payment structure is set at a contribution of 1% of family income per teen per retreat, up to the full $2,500 cost of the retreat.
 We acknowledge that our policy is still regressive in that it uses a fixed percentage to calculate tuition.
 This structure disadvantages lower income earners whose basic expenses are a much higher proportion of their overall income than what is needed for basic expenses for high income earners.
 Our structure also favors very high-income earners, as we cap our tuition at $2,500, essentially treating someone who makes $250,000 the same as someone who makes $750,000 a year.

 We hold the intention to move towards a more progressive tuition policy, where resources flow from those families and communities with more resources towards those communities and teens with the least, with full willingness in both giving and receiving.
-Our programs are only possible because of the contributions of each member of our community – every teen, mentor, teacher, parent, office staff, and the wider mindfulness community – so our vision is moves towards orienting to the needs and resources of each member, as well as the whole iBme community.
+Our programs are only possible because of the contributions of each member of our community – every teen, mentor, teacher, parent, office staff, and the wider world of mindfulness – so our vision includes the needs and resources of each member, as well as the whole iBme community.

 Accomplishing this vision would represent a significant shift in our cultural collective consciousness.
 In dominant American culture, we do not orient towards other peoples’ needs but instead orient towards concepts of “deserve” and “fairness” or “equality” within the context of vastly inequitable economic systems.
 We also orient towards notions of value (price) being measured by the market rather than by sustainability needs.